 For Classes 0 and 00 insulating gloves the test consists of air inflation and visual inspection while the glove is inflated.
 (No dielectric test required, but can be performer on request.)

 Classes 1, 2, 3 and 4 insulating gloves can not be used (even when in storage) without being tested within the last 6 months, with normal testing periods between 30 and 90 days.
 It is also recommended that the inside of the gloves be inspected before use.
 All Class 1, 2, 3 and 4 insulating gloves should be stored in their packaging, without being compressed or folded, away from a heat source with temperature of 10-21 degrees Celcius.

-Contact us learn more about substation safety, or to enquire about any of our substation safety equipment.
+Contact us learn more about Insulating Rubber Gloves Inspection & Storage, or to enquire about any of our substation safety equipment.